JioR95/Regex-Tutorial/README.md

 ## Regex Components

-- * - Match zero times.
-- *? - Match more times.
-- + - Match one time
-- +? - Match more times
-- ? - Match zero
-- ?? - Match more times

 ### Anchors

 Anchors are a different breed, they are used in order to match a position before, after, or between characters.